chousheng/declarative-tabs/README.md

 ![Screenshot](images/screenshot.png)

+## Why Declarative?

+It makes code simpler and less likely to have bugs!
+See [The Locality of Behavior Principle](https://htmx.org/essays/locality-of-behaviour/):

+> The behavior of a unit of code should be as obvious as possible by looking only at that unit of code.

 ## Usage

 There are two ways to make tabs: regular and declarative.
 The regular requires users to explicitly insert and style tab HTML elements.
 The declarative enables users to describe tabs with minimal boilerplate and then call a JavaScript function to insert and style tab HTML elements automatically.
+The declarative is recommended.

 The regular and declarative examples below result in the identical DOM tree in the browser: